-For more information on the tie breaker tests of a DTA go to www.ird.govt.nz (search keywords: tax residency) for:
+For more information on the tie breaker tests of a DTA go to ird.govt.nz for:

-- the Tax Residence Interpretation Statement IS16/03, and - the New Zealand tax residence (IR292) guide.
+- the Tax Residence Interpretation Statement IS16/03, and - the New Zealand tax residence IR292 guide.

 Interests in foreign superannuation schemes are taxed when you withdraw a lump sum or transfer your interest to a New Zealand or Australian scheme, or when you receive a pension from the scheme.